-- Yield curve positioning: the Investment Manager selects debt obligations with maturities and yields that it believes have the greatest potential for achieving the Sub-Fund's objective, while attempting to match the average duration of the debt obligations in the Sub-Fund with the average duration of the debt obligations in the Sub-Fund's Benchmark. - Sector allocation: the Investment Manager invests in debt obligations in those sectors which it believes represent the greatest potential for achieving the Fund's objective. - Security selection: the Investment Manager determines which issuers it believes offer the best relative value within each sector and then decides which available debt obligations of that issuers to purchase.
+- Yield curve positioning: the Investment Manager selects debt obligations with maturities and yields that it believes have the greatest potential for achieving the Sub-Fund's objective, while attempting to match the average duration of the debt obligations in the Sub-Fund's Benchmark. - Sector allocation: the Investment Manager invests in debt obligations in those sectors which it believes represent the greatest potential for achieving the Fund's objective. - Security selection: the Investment Manager determines which issuers it believes offer the best relative value within each sector and then decides which available debt obligations of that issuers to purchase.

 In particular, the Investment Manager may fully invest the Sub-Fund's portfolio, in accordance with the applicable diversification rules, in Cash and Cash Equivalents (i) when the Investment Manager deems it appropriate for the implementation of the investment policy or (ii) temporarily, in times of increasing volatility when, for instance, it considers the Sub-Fund should be positioned in a defensive way with such possible consequence that the Sub-Fund may not achieve its investment objective.
+The Sub-Fund may also hold Cash and Cash Equivalents for treasury purposes.